mhackmann18/RecipeReaper/README.md

 ## Setup Dev Environment

-Make sure you have the latest version of Docker Desktop installed.
+Make sure that you have Docker Desktop installed and that ports 3000, 8080, 8000, and 3306 are not in use on your local machine.

 Clone this repository
 ```bash